Sliding wear: role of plasticity

 0.3cm {\bf 4 Theory of sliding wear}

-Sliding wear depends on the size of contact regions and on the stress acting in the contact regions\cite{Mu1}.
-In Ref. \cite{ToBe}, we have developed a theory of sliding wear.
-Here, we present an alternative derivation of the main result.
+Sliding wear depends on the size of the contact regions and on the stress acting within these regions \cite{Mu1}.
+The theoretical model used in this study follows the approach introduced in Ref. \cite{ToBe} for rubber wear.
+Here, we present an alternative derivation of the main result, which is also extended to include plasticity effects relevant to PMMA/glass sliding contacts.

 Cracks at the surface of a solid can be induced by both the normal and the tangential stress acting on the surface, but particle removal is caused mainly by the tangential stress.
 Let $\tau = \tau (\zeta_r)$ be the effective shear stress acting in an asperity contact region with a radius $r_0$.
 The magnification $\zeta_r$ is determined by the radius of the contact region, $q_r = \pi /r_0$, $\zeta_r = q_r /q_0$.
 The elastic energy stored in the deformed asperity contact is (see Fig. \ref{WearParticlePMMA.eps})